gophergala2016/AngryGophers/README.md

 There are also some random power-ups that give you extra speed.

-Players can also release the dust cloud to hide his canny intenstions.
+Players can also release the dust cloud to hide their canny intenstions.

 ## Key bindings